cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/index.rst

 Shipping Methods
 ****************

-A shipping method is a set of rules and parameters to calculate the cost of shipping orders to buyers.
-This section contains an editable list of shipping methods present in the store.
+The **Administration → Shipping & taxes → Shipping methods** page contains an editable list of shipping methods present in the store.A shipping method is a set of rules and parameters to calculate the cost of shipping orders to buyers.

 .. image:: img/shipping_methods.png
     :align: center